 Classification \$ per hour

-Refractory bricklayer 2.01
+Refractory bricklayer 2.27

-Refractory bricklayer's assistant 1.71
+Refractory bricklayer's assistant 1.93

-- (b) This allowance must be paid instead of all special rates prescribed in clause 22-Special rates, except clauses 22.2(b) and 22.2(c) and will be regarded as part of the ordinary hourly rate. - (c) An apprentice Refractory bricklayer must be paid the allowance on a proportionate basis reflecting the appropriate percentage of the adult wage in clause 19.1.
+- (b) This allowance must be paid instead of all special rates prescribed in clause 23

+Special rates, except clauses 23.2(b) and 23.2(c) and will be regarded as part of the ordinary hourly rate. - (c) An apprentice Refractory bricklayer must be paid the allowance on a proportionate basis reflecting the appropriate percentage of the adult rate in clause 19.1.

-21.9 Coffer dam worker
+22.9 Coffer dam worker

-- (a) Not under air pressure-employees must be paid an additional \$13.00 extra per week; - (b) Under air pressure-as agreed to between the employer and employees.
+- (a) Not under air pressure employees must be paid an additional \$14.66 extra per week: - (b) Under air pressure-as agreed to between the employer and employees.

-21.10 First aid allowance
+22.10 First aid allowance

-- (a) The first aid allowance will be paid to compensate for the additional responsibilities, skill obtained, and time spent acquiring the relevant qualifications to an employee who: - (i) is appointed by the employer to be responsible for carrying out first aid duties as they may arise; - (ii) holds a recognised first aid qualification (as set out below) from the Australian Red Cross Society, St John Ambulance or similar body; - (iii) is required by their employer to hold a qualification at that level; - (iv) the qualification satisfies the relevant statutory requirement pertaining to the provision of first aid services at the particular location where the employee is engaged; and - (v) those duties are in addition to the employees normal duties, recognising what first aid duties encompass by definition; - (b) The first aid allowance will be paid at the following additional rates: - (i) an employee who holds the minimum qualifications recognised under the relevant State or Territory Occupational Health and Safety legislation (or, in Western Australia, a Senior First Aid certificate of Industrial First Aid certificate or equivalent qualification from the St John Ambulance Association or similar body)-\$2.75 per day; or - (ii) an employee who holds a higher first aid certificate recognised under the relevant State or Territory Occupational Health and Safety legislation (or, in Western Australia, a Senior First Aid certificate or Industrial First Aid certificate or equivalent qualification from the St John Ambulance Association or similar body)-\$4.36 per day.
+- (a) The first aid allowance will be paid to compensate for the additional responsibilities, skill obtained, and time spent acquiring the relevant qualifications to an employee: - (i) who is appointed by the employer to be responsible for carrying out first aid duties as they may arise; - (ii) who holds a recognised first aid qualification (as set out below) from the Australian Red Cross Society, St John Ambulance or similar body; - (iii) who is required by their employer to hold a qualification at that level; - (iv) whose qualification satisfies the relevant statutory requirement pertaining to the provision of first aid services at the particular location where the employee is engaged; and

-(c) An employee will be paid only for the level of qualification required by their employer to be held, and there will be no double counting for employees who hold more than one qualification.
+- (v) whose first aid duties are in addition to the employees normal duties, recognising what first aid duties encompass by definition; - (b) The first aid allowance will be paid at the following additional rates: - (i) an employee who holds the minimum qualifications recognised under the relevant State or Territory Occupational Health and Safety legislation (or, in Western Australia, a Senior First Aid certificate of Industrial First Aid certificate or equivalent qualification from the St John Ambulance Association or similar body) \$3.11 per day; or - (ii) an employee who holds a higher first aid certificate recognised under the relevant State or Territory Occupational Health and Safety legislation (or, in Western Australia, a Senior First Aid certificate or Industrial First Aid certificate or equivalent qualification from the St John Ambulance Association or similar body) \$4.92 per day. - (c) An employee will be paid only for the level of qualification required by their employer to be held, and there will be no double counting for employees who hold more than one qualification.

-21.11 Air-conditioning industry and refrigeration industry allowances
+22.11 Air-conditioning industry and refrigeration industry allowances

-- (a) In addition to the appropriate minimum wage prescribed in clause 19.1, an air-conditioning tradesperson and a refrigeration mechanic must be paid a weekly allowance of \$60.43 as compensation for the various disabilities and peculiarities associated with on-site air-conditioning work or on-site refrigeration work.
+- (a) In addition to the appropriate minimum rate prescribed in clause 19.1, an air-conditioning tradesperson and a refrigeration mechanic must be paid a weekly allowance of \$68.14 as compensation for the various disabilities and peculiarities associated with on site air conditioning work or on site refrigeration work.

 - (b) An employee in receipt of this allowance will not be entitled to special rates in:

-- clause 22.2(a)-Insulation;
+- clause 23.2(a) Insulation;

-- clause 22.2(b)-Hot work;
+- clause 23.2(b) Hot work;

-- clause 22.2(c)-Cold work;
+- clause 23.2(c) Cold work;

-- clause 22.2(d)-Confined space;
+- clause 23.2(d) Confined space;

-- clause 22.2(g)-Wet work;
+- clause 23.2(g) Wet work;

-- clause 22.2(h)-Dirty work;
+- clause 23.2(h) Dirty work;

-- clause 22.2(1)-Asbestos eradication; and
+- clause 23.2(1) Asbestos eradication; and

-- clause 22.2(q)-Height work.
+- clause 23.2(q) Height work.

-21.12 Electrician's licence allowance
+22.12 Electrician's licence allowance